OpenSilver/OpenSilver.Documentation/README.md

 * The ".MD" files are used to generate HTML pages.
 They are the ones to edit to change the content of a page.

 * The "toc.yml" file references every file of the folder with a name and the path (href). yml files are space sensitive, meaning that each line must have a one tab indentation only.

+Important: if you modify the folders structure, make sure to reflect the change in "docfx.json".

 Note: The "toc" file at the root of the project is slightly different because it is used to build the navbar and the sidebar.
 "Name" corresponds to the navbar tab name, "homepage" corresponds to the ".MD" file linked to the navbar, and "href" corresponds to the location where the sidebar (menu) is generated.